Sulaiman5/JobPortalProject/README.md

+# JobPortalProject
-# Here advertisers can accounts create and login , create jobs, make payments.
+Here advertisers can accounts create and login , create jobs, make payments.
 Here job seeker can accounts create and login , job application.
 Administrator can be control job portal project.